 eCheck payments can be blocked before the authorization, which provides a better experience for your customers.
 To block eCheck payments, adjust your payment receiving preferences.

 In order to accept PayPal payments in multiple currencies, you must first complete the following steps:

-- Confirm that you have a Braintree merchant account for each currency you'd like to accept - contact our Accounts team if you need assistance
+- Confirm that you have a Braintree merchant account for each currency you'd like to accept - contact us if you need assistance

 - Set up your PayPal account to allow payments in foreign currencies – learn more in PayPal's developer docs